 Flaxseed Oil Dosage for Strong and Shiny Hair

-Using flaxseed oil capsules makes dosages easier but the liquid is usually better value.
-Start with 1 gram in the morning with breakfast and 1 gram in the evening with dinner (usually one capsule or around a quarter of a teaspoon) for the first week and see how well you tolerate it.
+Using flaxseed oil capsules makes dosages easier, but the oil is usually better value, especially at larger doses.
+Start with 1 gram in the morning with breakfast and 1 gram in the evening with dinner (usually one capsule or around a quarter of a teaspoon of flax oil) for the first week and see how well you tolerate it.

 For the next week, up the dosage to 2 grams with breakfast or lunch and 2 grams with dinner (two capsules or around half a teaspoon).